realpython/python-guide/docs/scenarios/speed.rst

 Speed
 =====

-CPython, the most commonly used implementation of Python, is slow for CPU bound tasks. `PyPy`_ is fast.
+:program:`CPython`, the most commonly used implementation of Python, is slow for CPU bound tasks. `PyPy`_ is fast.

 Using a slightly modified version of `David Beazleys`_ CPU bound test code (added loop for multiple tests), you can see the difference between CPython